-- The subcategory #1A Sustainable covers sustainable investments with environmental or social objectives; - The subcategory #1B Other E/S characteristics covers investments aligned with environmental or social characteristics that do not qualify as sustainable investments.
+- The subcategory #1A Sustainable covers sustainable investments with environmental or social objectives;

+- The subcategory #1B Other E/S characteristics covers investments aligned with environmental or social characteristics that do not qualify as sustainable investments.

-How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?